 I don't think you can.
 Well not without "knowing" someone in Immigration and paying something.
 Best to go out and pay $5 more for a business visa the next time you come in. over 7 years ago

 Best way to see the temples of Angkor is by mountain bike.
 Get away from the roads and the minibuses (and tuk tuks), seek out tracks and trails, hidden villages, approaching the temples from the "blind side" where the crowds are not.
 Best way to do that is to join a small group with a cycling guide who knows the hidden trails or, if there are more than one of you, pre-book your guide.
 If there are enough of you, a support vehicle can shadow you on the nearest road carrying water, fruits and tired riders... and tool kits should the bikes go wrong.
-If this all sounds up your street, let me know and I can find you a good, knowledgeable biking guide almost 5 years ago
+If this all sounds up your street, let me know and I can find you a good, knowledgeable biking guide about 5 years ago

 were two pretty fit people looking at going on a trekking/bike riding/ canoeing adventure through the mountains/jungle where should we go?